GoombaProgrammer/MapOS/README.md

 # MapOS
-Map Operating System MapOS Is An Operating System Intended To Replicate AdvanOS's Graphical Design.
-Which is a Graphical design by Youtuber Advan.
+Map Operating System MapOS Is An Operating System Intended To Replicate AvdanOS's Graphical Design.
+Which is a Graphical design by Youtuber Avdan.

 ![image](https://github.com/KapPetrov/MapOS/assets/148530033/6281a98b-d55a-4262-8e0d-a81daf7f6349)